lsieun/EnglishDictionary/theme/human_organ.md

 ![](images/bowel.jpg)

 - intestine: 肠 a long tube in the body between the stomach and the anus.
 Food passes from the stomach to the small intestine and from there to the large intestine.
+- gut: 肠道；消化道 the tube in the body through which food passes when it leaves the stomach

 - appendix: 阑尾 a small bag of tissue that is attached to the large intestine.
 In humans, the appendix has no clear function.